Learning Tabulify - Step 8 - How to modify the content of a table

 Warehouse Delete

-The source CSV file for the delete
+The source CSV file for the DELETE

 The delete command takes as input a source data resource that contains the primary or unique key of a target table.